 One of the significant advancements in the history of dentistry is laser dentistry, in which lasers are used to treat dental problems.
-Laser dentistry acts as a very comfortable treatment option in several dental procedures that involves hard or soft tissue.
+Laser dentistry acts as a very comfortable treatment option in several dental procedures that involve hard or soft Tissue.

 The abbreviation of LASER is “light amplification by the stimulated emission of radiation.”
-This instrument forms a focused and narrow beam of light energy which reacts when it hits the tissue, letting it remove or shape the tissue.
-Laser dentistry is used in treating hypersensitivity, tooth decay, gum disease, and whitening teeth.
+This instrument forms a focused and narrow beam of light energy that reacts when it hits the Tissue, letting it remove or shape the Tissue.
+Dental lasers are a safe and effective treatment option for a wide range of dental issues.
+Lasers can be used to correct many common dental problems, including tooth decay, cavities, gum disease, and more.

 - Sleep Apnea Night Lase is a fast and companionable solution to snoring and sleep apnea in a non-invasive way.